-This soil formed in finely bedded lacustrine silts and has a thin Ah horizon and a dry horizon colour of grayish brown (10YR 5/2.5).
-The soil formed in dry (300 mm precipitation per year) climate under a sagebrush/fescue plant cover.
+The Brown Chernozems have the lowest organic matter contents and are found in the driest conditions.
+This soil formed in finely bedded lacustrine silts and has a thin brownish-gray Ah horizon.
+The soil formed under a dry (300 mm precipitation per year) climate under a sagebrush/fescue plant cover.
 The two Bm horizons are differentiated on the basis of colour, and the darker Bm1 has higher organic carbon levels than the lighter-coloured Bm2 horizon.
 This soil is dominates in the driest areas of the Prairie Provinces as well.

 Contributor: J.H.
 Day AAFC